trackterraorg/trackterra-api/README.md

 The app consist of 4 services each responsible for a handling a specific task in the application as follows:

  - `api-gateway` is the interface of the application through which all requests & responses are handled.
 All requests to the application need to go through api-gateway.
- - `service-parser` This service is responsible for handling parsing process of the application.
-Once a wallet address enters this services it is being prepared, validated and parsed.
-It will make an rpc call to the wallet service to store the parsing txs as well as updating the parsing status of wallets.
  - `service-contract` Responsible for handling contract related operations.
 For example, token names are retrieved from their contracts once it is being parsed by the praser service.

  These are the main services of the app.
 However their are couple libs which are common among the services.
 The most important one is the parser lib which is the core of the backend app.